sam-mahdi/Peaklist_Assignment_Library/V2/AVS/ReadMe.md

 Version 3:

-1. New experiment options have been added (HNCACO, CBCACONH, HCCONH)
+1. New experiment options have been added (HNCACO, CBCACONH, HCCONH) and program has been slightly rewritten to easily include more if desired.
 2. Bruker dimenions vary from Varians.
 A converter has been added so you may now input peaklists obtained from Bruker data.
 You may choose to keep this converted format if you had a mixture of Bruker and Varian data.